bvcms/bvcmsapi/source/APIFromPythonScripts.rst

     :param str body:           The message content of the email.
     :param str contentName:    The name of the special content holding the message body and subject

+.. py:function:: PeopleIds(savedQueryName)

+    Returns a list of PeopleIds from a query

+    :param str savedQueryName: The name of the saved query that will specify the recipients.

 .. py:function:: OrganizationIds(programId, divisionId)

     Returns a list of OrganizationIds in the respective program and division